Natural repellents like citrus and mint to deter aggressive ladybugs

 • Ventilation: When using essential oil sprays, ensure adequate ventilation to avoid respiratory irritation.

-• Patch Test: Before widespread application of essential oils, perform a patch test on a small area to check for allergies.
+• Patch Test: Before widespread application of essential oils, perform a patch test on a small, inconspicuous area to check for staining or allergies.

-• Food-Grade DE: Only use food-grade diatomaceous earth for pest control, as other grades can be harmful.
+• Food-Grade DE: Only use food-grade diatomaceous earth for pest control, as other grades can be harmful if inhaled.

 • Protective Gear: When applying diatomaceous earth, wear a mask to avoid inhalation.